-2022-23 Priorities

-Priority Why this is important Strategy Promotion of EHA's public immunisation clinic program through channels identified in The development and distribution of promotional and information materials to our community increases awareness of our services and the importance of immunisation.
-2.1 the EHA Marketing Plan - in particular Prospect and Walkerville Immunisation clinics as they have returned to the Council locations EHA's website is an effective platform for communication of this information and other information relating to the various immunisation programs and projects being delivered.
-2.3 in 2023.
+Priority Why this is important Strategy Promotion of EHA's public immunisation clinic program through The development and distribution of promotional and information materials to our community increases 2.1 2.2 2.3 channels identified in the EHA Marketing Plan - in particular Prospect awareness of our services and the importance of immunisation.
+Immunisation clinic.
+The clinic has changed from a morning appointment to a later 4pm - 6pm time slot in 2024.
+EHA's website is an effective platform for communication of this information and other information relating to the various immunisation programs and projects being delivered.
 Building EHA's Social Media presence through Constituent Council platforms will assist in increasing awareness of immunisation clinics and Flu Worksites.
-Encourage Prospect and Walkerville residents to utilise EHA's free immunisation services that their council offers.
-2. Continue to ensure the effective Immunisation is a safe and effective way of protecting people against 2.1 governance and delivery of EHA's public clinic immunisation program harmful diseases that can cause serious health problems.
-Effective management and governance of the immunisation program delivered 2.2 in accordance with the National Immunisation Program (NIP) Schedule. by our specialist immunisation nurses and our customer service team, ensures that our community receive a high quality and safe immunisation service.
-2.3 Deliver School Immunisation Program (SIP) in accordance with the SA An effective ongoing relationship with SA Health and the High Schools located within our area is critical the delivery of a successful program.
-2.4 Health Service Agreement contract.
-Adjust and plan for the vaccine change in the SIP (HPV dose from 2 to 1) in 2023 as well as the inclusion of the year 7 cohort.
-Key elements include liaising with school coordinators and SA Health regarding the implementation and evaluation of the program, community engagement with schools, submission of consent information and statistics via Information Records & Inventory System (IRIS) and the Australian Immunisation Register (AIR).
-Future school planning to include spreading school visits out evenly throughout the year due to changes in vaccine intervals.
-This will assist with capacity to deliver workplace flu programs from April - June.
-Develop a business case for the provision of immunisation services on behalf of non-Constituent EHA can diversify its revenue sources by providing additional services where it has capacity and where there will be a net benefit to Constituent Councils.
-2.3 Councils (dependent on available opportunities).
+Educate Prospect clients about the new clinic timetable options to utilise EHA's free immunisation services that their council offers.

+AUINUNIII 2.
+Continue to ensure the effective governance and delivery of EHA's public clinic immunisation program in accordance with the National Immunisation Program (NIP) Schedule.
+Immunisation is a safe and effective way of protecting people against harmful diseases that can cause serious health problems.
+Continuous effective management and governance of the immunisation program delivered by our specialist immunisation nurses and our customer service team, ensures that our community receive a high quality and safe immunisation service.
+2.1 2.2 2.3 3.
+Continued focus on catch up immunisation history assessments.
+Continued strong focus around completion and uptake of catch-up immunisation history assessments for new arrival families and people with overseas immunisation records.
+Clients are then up to date with the National Immunisation Program (NIP).
+Assessments are completed by EHA's Registered Nurses (RNS), and immunisation records added to AIR, increasing administered vaccine numbers at EHA clinics.
+2.3 4.
+Deliver School Immunisation Program (SIP) in accordance with the SA Health Service Agreement contract.
+Develop and provide in conjunction with SA Health communication tool kits for school and families.
+An effective ongoing relationship with SA Health and the High Schools located within our area is critical the delivery of a successful program.
+Key elements include liaising with school coordinators and SA Health regarding the implementation and evaluation of the program, community engagement with schools, submission of consent information and statistics via IRIS and the Australian Immunisation Register (AIR).
+2.4

+AUTHURITY 5.
+Development of online bookings system for schools.
+Efficient school planning to ensure school visits are extended out evenly throughout the year.
+This supports EHA's capacity to deliver workplace flu programs from April - June.
+Development and distribution to schools and families within our SIP program communications tool kit.
+These will include social media tiles for distribution to the schools as a form of modern communication with families and parents via social media platforms to educate about the current SIP program.
+Explore options available for the development of an online booking system, allowing for school dates to be booked online.
+2.3 6.
+Develop a business case for the provision of immunisation services on behalf of non-Constituent Councils (dependent on available opportunities).
 Continue to provide immunisation services to contract councils.
-Providing immunisation services to Adelaide Hills and Unley Council residents, in turn gaining additional exposure of EHA services to neighboring councils encouraging residents to utilise EHA services.
+EHA can diversify its revenue sources by providing additional services where it has capacity and where there will be a net benefit to Constituent Councils.
+2.3